 Many adults are unaware that the GED test is not their only possibility of obtaining a high school diploma.

-Many community high schools present evening or weekend classes for adults that are designed for adults whose academic skills are at a 9th-grade level or above and have not completed high school.
+Quite a few community high schools offer evening or weekend classes for adults that are designed for adults whose academic skills are at a 9th-grade level or above and have not completed high school.

 Some schools offer both a High School Diploma for Adults as well as GED Preparation and Testing.
 So which is the best option for you?

 That depends on a few factors.
 One of the most important points of consideration is your available time.
 Very often, the GED test is a faster way to achieve your goal but taking the High School diploma route has its advantages as well.

 The Adult High School (AHS) diploma is accepted by colleges and universities all through the country and is regarded as the same as any public or private high school diploma.

 Whether you just missed out on graduation last year or 50 years ago, it is never too late or too early to get your high school diploma or equivalency.